-Looking for fun things to do in the winter with your family?
+Looking for family fun things to do in the winter without snow?
 Teach your kid(dos) profit margins with this awesome winter family event you’ll create in your own backyard.

 Well today?
 We’re going to switch things up.
-I’ve created a family date night for you that has both an indoor AND an outdoor component.
+I’ve created a family date night for you (family winter activities!) that has both an indoor AND an outdoor component.

-But don’t worry – we’ll keep things toasty throughout.
+But don’t worry – with this fun winter activity we’ll keep things toasty throughout.

 So, what’s the game plan?
-Each of your kid(dos) will create a warm winter beverage recipe indoors.
-Then here’s the twist: you’re going to host a family taste testing contest around your fire pit in the backyard.
+Each of your kid(dos) will make (rather, create) a warm winter beverage recipe indoors.
+Then here's the twist: you’re going to host a family taste testing contest around your fire pit in the backyard.

 Pssst: Now that’s a money lesson I could have used as a kid, specifically as I’ve gone into biz for myself as an adult.